svenas71/frontier-signals/src/posts/insulting_consulting.md

 And that is what we did - delivered actionable insights, curtesy of our - joint - expertise.
 Why wouldn't everybody be happy?

-Now - in the next phase(tm) of my career - why not double down and join one of the big houses and offer my services to them first ?
+Now - in the next phase™ of my career - why not double down and join one of the big houses and offer my services to them first ?
 Accenture, PwC, Gartner, BCG, EY.

 EY declined my application - kindly so - within two days.
 Hats off to that sort of efficiency.
 BCG took a bit longer, IQVIA never bothered to reply at all.
 To either of my applications.
 Fair - they are busy.